 In 2021, the EU allocated more than €17 million in humanitarian assistance.
 The EU is supporting those affected by the conflict in the northern part of the country, including the internally displaced and their host communities.
 Our assistance includes protection as an overarching element; shelter; non-food items; water and sanitation; education in emergencies; and access to health care.

-While the emergency response in the Northern country is becoming a humanitarian priority, the EU is keeping its commitments towards disaster preparedness in the country.
-Preparedness and prompt action can reduce the impact of natural hazards and help avert loss of life, livelihoods and property.
-To this end, the EU supports actions that step up the capacity of communities, and help local and national disaster management authorities prepare for and respond to disasters.
+While the emergency response in the northern part of Mozambique has significantly increased to become a humanitarian priority in 2021, the EU is also maintaining its support towards enhancing disaster preparedness in the country.
+Preparedness and prompt action can reduce the impact of natural hazards and help save lives and properties.
+To this end, the EU supports actions that step up the capacity of communities and supports local and national disaster management authorities prepare for and respond to disasters.